 The federal Safe Drinking Water Act ("SDWA") creates a nationwide regulatory program protecting groundwater.
 This act is administered by the EPA.
 However, to avoid the burden of dual federal and state regulation, the SDWA allows for the UIC permits issued by states to satisfy the UIC permit required under the SDWA under two conditions.
 First, the state's program must have been granted primacy, as is the case in Wyoming.
 Second, the EPA must have granted, upon request by the state, an aquifer exemption.
 The EPA may delay or decline to process the state's application if the EPA questions the state's jurisdiction over the mine site.
 The EPA commenced a rulemaking with its publication of 40 CFR Part 192 rules in early 2015.
-These proposed rules effectively seek to expand EPA jurisdiction in restoration of groundwater within an exempted aquifer, and propose to extend the time for monitoring such restoration and stabilization requirement for as much as thirty years following production.
-As proposed, the rules implicate RCRA, SDWA and Uranium Mill Tailings

-Radiation Control Act (UMTRCA) standards.
+These proposed rules effectively seek to expand EPA jurisdiction in restoration and stabilization requirement for as much as thirty years following production.
+As proposed, the rules implicate RCRA, SDWA and Uranium Mill Tailings Radiation Control Act (UMTRCA) standards.
 The rulemaking is likely to take substantial time to complete and it is uncertain what the final rules will require.
 It is possible that additional requirements with attendant costs will result.